-12. To raise and support armies; but no appropriation of money to that use shall be for a longer term

-13. To provide and maintain a navy.
+12. To raise and support armies; but no appropria-5.
+The Senate shall choose their other officers, and fon of money to that use shall be for a longer term 13.
+To provide and maintain a navy.

 14. To make rules for government and regulation of the land and naval forces.

-15. To provide for calling forth the militia to execute the laws of the Confederate States, suppress insurrections and repel invasion.
+15. To provide for calling forth the militia to exe-